chocolatey-community/chocolatey-packages/automatic/sourcetree/README.md

 ## Notes

-This package installs the current version in General Availability.
-For details on SourceTrees release process see [this blog post](https://blog.sourcetreeapp.com/2016/03/31/sourcetree-beta-program-a-look-behind-the-curtains/).
+- This package installs the current version in General Availability.For details on SourceTrees release process see [this blog post](https://blog.sourcetreeapp.com/2016/03/31/sourcetree-beta-program-a-look-behind-the-curtains/).